rairaman/aws-samples/firehose-demo/README.md

 # Firehose Demo
 Creates a Firehose delivery stream, with an S3 bucket as a destination.
-The Firehose delivery stream additionally has a lambda function that will process all incoming packets, add the time in epoch format and conserve the original data received.
+The Firehose delivery stream additionally has a lambda function that will process all incoming packetsand spit back the original data received.

 ### Deploy
 The Firehose demo can be deployed using Make.
 The name of an existing S3 bucket needs to be passed, as well as a name for the stack.